This post may contain affiliate links, meaning I may earn a small commission at no cost to you if you make a purchase through the links.

 Our hotel offers daily breakfast and we packed food for our hikes.
 So the only time we go out to eat was for dinner.

 There are not many places to choose from but most of the places that we went to, serve really good food.
-And the best part is, they’re not expensive.
+And the best part is, they were not expensive.

 The Red Onion